Commercial Weight Consultancy

 UK Architecture and Planning Consultancy

 The architect market is positioned as design-led — but the weight-carrying buyers are not shopping for design.
-They are shopping for project risk management.
-First-major-renovation homeowners pay premium for end-to-end accountability and fixed-fee certainty, and the sector has structurally refused to enter that territory.
+They are shopping for something the sector has structurally refused to enter, and almost no practice is built around it.

 Read the analysis →Keyword: mattress